Cupolas of Capitalism

 1888-1891, construction continues on interiors (suspended after 1891) / Francis (Frank) McHenry Niernsee, Niernsee's son.

-1900-04, roof replaced, dome, north and south porticos built to a modified design / Frank Pierce Milburn (later sued by the state in what eventually is declared a mistrial and not retried).
+1900-03, roof replaced, dome, north and south porticos built to a modified design.
+Declared essentially complete in 1903 / Frank Pierce Milburn, who is later sued by the state in what eventually is declared a mistrial and not retried.

 South Carolina State Capitol Building.
 Historic postcard image courtesy of Chris Miller.